kevin-helliwell/kevin-helliwell/README.md

 # A bit about me

-I love live music, hiking, animals, rainy days and coding (I mostly work in front-end development with React) 🖥️
+I love live music, hiking, animals, rainy days and coding.

-🌱 I’m currently learning **Rust, TypeScript, and C#/.NET**
+I work in full-stack web development 🖥️

 # Some of the tools I use